pta2002/build-ts-grammar.nix/README.md

 # Build tree-sitter grammars with Nix

+## !!
+DON'T USE THIS !!
+It does not work anymore!
+Instead, the functionality here has now been upstreamed.
+Just use `pkgs.tree-sitter.buildGrammar`.

 This is just a simple flake to help you build custom tree-sitter grammars on Nix, for usage with, for example, neovim.